ShadowXeldron/ShadowXeldrons-S3AIR-Mods/README.md

 But what about your music replacement mods?
 _
 I don't feel right putting mods which don't have much code in them on GitHub.
-Because of that, you can find links to them in the file MUSICPACKS.txt
+Because of that, you can find them in my cloud storage [here](https://mega.nz/folder/TiBkDZQD#HYsbMsR-LqBpL3PlbNhw9Q).